Zepeng-Mu/pyGenomeTracks/README.md

 - Ebert, Peter, Peter A. Audano, Qihui Zhu, Bernardo Rodriguez-Martin, David Porubsky, Marc Jan Bonder, Arvis Sulovari, et al. 2021.
 “Haplotype-Resolved Diverse Human Genomes and Integrated Analysis of Structural Variation.”
 Science 372 (6537).

 ## Help
-If you are interested in using this extension but encountered a problem, you may send an [email](zepengmu@uchicago.edu).
+If you are interested in using this extension but encountered a problem, you may email zepengmu@uchicago.edu.